JospehCeh/PhotoZ_PhD/StudyFors2SED/README.md

 ## ExploreFors2.ipynb
 - first exploration of Fors2 spectra
-- must create must create ./fors2out/seds
+- mandatory to run this notebook first in order to create seds file in ./fors2out/seds (or use short version below)
+- don't forget to create the output directory StudyFors2SED/fors2out/seds before running

 ## ExploreFors2_short.ipynb
 - similar to ExploreFors2.ipynb, but using python script as the library
 - fitst exploration of Fors2 spectra with python script import
-- must create must create ./fors2out/seds
+- mandatory to run this notebook first in order to create seds file in ./fors2out/seds of used version above
+- don't forget to create the output directory StudyFors2SED/fors2out/seds before running

 ## ExploreFors2inRestFrame.ipynb
 - build an astropy table